 Connecticut Medical Malpractice: 10 Technology Hazards

 It is no secret hospitals and health care providers are looking to streamline their processes.
-That also crosses over to the diagnosing and managing health care.
+That also crosses over to the diagnosing and managing of health care.
 The ECRI Group issued a list of the top ten health technologies where things can go wrong.

 While advancements in medical technology can be very positive, there are times when technology has not caught up with practice.
 If you question the care you or a loved one have received that resulted in permanent injury (including death), find out if you have a medical malpractice case.